Aztarok/10PythonProjects/README.md

 Project 8:
 Figured out how to make a text analyser and do more work with strings.
 I had a call back to project 3 with getting the most common words but now I only printed the top 5.
 Also I made the output more human readable and better looking.

+Project 9:
+First time trying to play with Morse Code.
+I had to research more about it and how to convert punctuation to morse code.
+Then I had to reverse the dictionary and convert morse code back to text.